 What’s included in the CRP program?

-The program is huge, almost 9 hours of Powerpoint videos covering all aspects of circadian rhythms broken down in to 10 modules.
+The program is huge, more than 16 hours of Powerpoint videos covering all aspects of circadian rhythms broken down in to 21 modules.
 These modules include:

 This module covers why circadian rhythms are important and the many conditions caused by circadian disruption.
 If you want a taste of the program, you can check out the portion dedicated to gut health here.